geeknabil/book-app/README.md

 8- see book rate and it's average review from Goodreads.

-9- use site api including book isbn, title, author, pupublication year and reviews.
+9- use site api via (/api/isbn) will provide info for book isbn, title, author, pupublication year and reviews.

 # Usage